 How to get Paid by DFAS

-The preferred method of submitting invoices is electronically via Wide Area Workflow (WAWF).
+The preferred method of submitting invoices is electronic via Wide Area Workflow (WAWF).
 WAWF is an interactive web-based application that allows vendors/contractors to electronically submit invoices and receiving reports; and for the Government to inspect, accept, receive, and pay electronically.
 DFAS also uses Electronic Data Interchange (EDI).
-EDI is the computer to computer exchange of routine business information in a standard format.
+EDI is the computer-to-computer exchange of routine business information in a standard format.

 AcqLinks and References:

 - Website: Defense Finance and Accounting Service Home Page